 7. Kikis Tavern

-Probably one of our most memorable dining experiences and easily one of the best things to do in Mykonos Greece.
-You can only get here by car so this would be a great lunch spot for when you have your rental car.
+This was one of our most memorable dining experiences in Mykonos.
+You can only get here by car so this would be a great lunch spot for when you have your rental car (or private driver).

-If there is a wait take a seat or walk down the steps to the small beach below.
+If there's a wait, take a seat or walk down the steps to the small beach below.
 Make sure at least one member of your party stays by the restaurant though…strict rules you know!

-For a main we shared the grilled octopus.
-A huge portion and easily splittable.
-Lastly, we had the homemade (melt-in-your-mouth) chocolate cake which tasted like a flourless cake.
+For mains, we shared the grilled octopus.
+It was a huge portion and easily splittable.
+Lastly, we ordered the homemade (melt-in-your-mouth) chocolate cake.
+Similar to a flourless cake.
 If you order anything else get the pork chop.
 It was HUGE and heartily recommended by many.

 8. Scorpios sunset music ritual